VinAIResearch/dict-guided/README.md

 python tools/train_net.py --config-file configs/BAText/VinText/attn_R_50.yaml MODEL.WEIGHTS ./tt_attn_R_50.pth
 ```

-Trained model output will be saved in the ```output/batext/vintext/``` that is then used for evaluation
+Trained model output will be saved in the folder ```output/batext/vintext/``` that is then used for evaluation

 #### Evaluation